oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 * `deployment_type` - (Required) The type of deployment, which can be any one of the Allowed values.
 NOTE: Use of the value 'OGG' is maintained for backward compatibility purposes.
 Its use is discouraged in favor of 'DATABASE_ORACLE'.
 * `description` - (Optional) (Updatable) Metadata about this specific object.
 * `display_name` - (Required) (Updatable) An object's Display Name.
+* `environment_type` - (Optional) (Updatable) Specifies whether the deployment is used in a production or development/testing environment.
 * `fqdn` - (Optional) (Updatable) A three-label Fully Qualified Domain Name (FQDN) for a resource.
 * `freeform_tags` - (Optional) (Updatable) A simple key-value pair that is applied without any predefined name, type, or scope.
 Exists for cross-compatibility only.
 Example: `{"bar-key": "value"}`
 * `is_auto_scaling_enabled` - (Required) (Updatable) Indicates if auto scaling is enabled for the Deployment's CPU core count.